-Jeffrey H. Kozlow, MD, serves as an Assistant Professor in the Section of Plastic and Reconstructive Surgery at the University of Michigan School of Medicine.
+Jeffrey H. Kozlow, MD, serves as a Clinical Associate Professor in the Section of Plastic and Reconstructive Surgery at the University of Michigan School of Medicine.

 A native of Southeastern Michigan, Dr. Kozlow received his Bachelors of Arts in Psychology and Chemistry from Cornell University.
 He graduated from Johns Hopkins University School of Medicine for his M.D. degree.
 He underwent Plastic Surgery Residency training at the University of Michigan Health System followed by an additional one-year fellowship in Microvascular Reconstructive Surgery at the University of Texas – MD Anderson Cancer Center.
 He has returned to the University of Michigan joining the faculty in 2011.